OpenwaterHealth/opw_laser/README.md

 ## Prerequisites

-Various sensitive optical equipment are needed to build the blood flow device and evaulate the quality of the laser illumintion required.
-See repo for test and calibration equipment.
+Various sensitive optical equipment are needed to build the blood flow device and evaulate the quality of the laser illumination required.
+See repo for test and calibration equipment and procedure.

 ## Usage